PureStorage-OpenConnect/pure-fa-openmetrics-exporter/extra/grafana/README.md

 2. Deploy and configure Prometheus ([prometheus-docs][2]).
 3. Deploy and configure Grafana ([grafana-docs][3]).
 4. Import Pure Storage dashboards using .json files into Grafana.
-5. Check out the features and default values set in the [Pure Storage FlashArray Overview Grafana Dashboard](#Pure-Storage-FlashArray-Overview-Grafana-Dashboard)
+5. Check out the features and default values set in the [Pure Storage FlashArray Overview Grafana Dashboard](grafana-purefa-flasharray-overview.json)

 # Overview
-Take holistic overview of your Pure Storage FlashArray estate on-preimise with Prometheus and Grafana to summerise statistics such as:
+Take a holistic overview of your Pure Storage FlashArray estate on-premise with Prometheus and Grafana to summerise statistics such as:
   * Array Utilization
   * Purity OS version
   * Data Reduction Rate